EpicGamesExt/raddebugger/README.md

 # The RAD Debugger Project

+_**Note:** This README does not document usage instructions and tips for the debugger itself, and is intended as a technical overview of the project.
+The debugger's README, which includes usage instructions and tips, can be found packaged along with debugger releases, or within the `build` folder after a local copy has been built._

 The RAD Debugger is a native, user-mode, multi-process, graphical debugger.
 It currently only supports local-machine Windows x64 debugging with PDBs, with plans to expand and port in the future.
 In the future we'll expand to also